bdkiran/openObserver/README.md

 # openObserver

+OpenObserver is a platform for building and packaging intelligent IOT devices.
+It emphasizes performance for running machine learning models on resource constrained devices.

 ## About openObserver

-openObserver is a system and framework for building embeded systems that run machine learning models.
-This specific repository contains code that will run object tracking.
-It is designed to be extensible so newer steps can be added in to achieve your goals.
+The openObserver platform is built to be modular and extensible.
+Different models and workloads require different needs.
+To accommodate this open observer has an architecture built around adding and number of steps to complete in any particular task.
+Drop in any onyx model and provide any pre-and post processing steps to achieve your goal.

 ## Getting Started